jimmyhmiller/PlayGround/writings/programming/Introduction to Programming A Polyglot Approach.md

 Nearly every "Introduction to Programming" book picks a single language to use throughout.
 In fact, it seems not so much a deliberate choice, but more as an assumption about what consititutes an introductory text.
 Throwing too many different things at a beginner can often confuse them; it can lead to too many errors.
 Perhaps these authors are right, perhaps a single language is best, but our hope for this book, is that they are indeed wrong.

 It is our contention that confining a beginner to one language robs them first of the beauty and variety the programming world offers, and secondly risks biasing their formative thoughts, preventing them from learning and enjoying a different approach to programming than the one they were first taught.
 Programming lives above any particular paradigm the partisans of the programming world peddle as *THE RIGHT WAY*.
-But far from proclaiming all paradigms equal, this book hopes to present the reader with many distict styles, showing both their strengths and weaknesses.
+But far from proclaiming all paradigms equal, this book hopes to present the reader with many distinct styles, showing both their strengths and weaknesses.

 This endevor cannot help but create its own bias.
 The choice of languages in this book is itself a form of bias, as is the order and manner in which they are presented.
 Ridding this work of bias is not the goal, but rather to help the reader form their own bias, by allowing the reader the opportunity to think in different ways, to test different theories, and to be pushed intellectually.